Select currency

 Ferrari 166 MM: a rare car with a special history

-Only 25 of these two-seaters were built, which went down in history as the Barchetta (from the Italian word for "little boat"), and the open-sided body became so popular that it was continued in 195, 212 and 340 models.
-The first two 166 MMs took the start of the 1949 Mille Miglia - and finished first and second in the race.
-The same year, the model also celebrated triumph at Le Mans, Spa, Senigallia and Trieste.
+A total of 25 of these two-seaters were built, called Barchetta, which means "little boat" in Italian.
+The open body became very popular and its elements were used in the 195, 212 and 340 models.
+The first two Ferrari 166 MMs finished first and second in the 1949 Mille Miglia.
+In the same year the car also won at Le Mans, Spa, Senegal and Trieste.

 The sports 166 MM became one of Ferrari's most successful projects.
 Subsequently, the cylinder block of this car would become the basis for other no less legendary machines - 195, 212, 225S, 250 GT TdF and Testa Rossa.
 Well, the Touring body will forever become a classic and the name 166 MM will be written in gold letters in the list of the most beautiful Ferrari cars.